Two in-game ads, a pre-roll YouTube ad and a digital outdoor ad promoted the film Annabelle , rated 15.

 ASA Assessment: Complaints upheld

-friends.
-In the context of a competition in which the prize involved a visit from page 3 glamour models, a job which was based on a woman's attractiveness and in which women posed nude or semi-nude and which therefore inherently involved the
+their friends.
+In the context of a competition in which the prize involved a visit from page 3 glamour models, a job which was based on a woman's attractiveness and in which women posed nude or semi-nude and which therefore inherently

-objectification of their bodies, we considered the implication was that the prize would be enjoyed or envied on the basis of the women's attractiveness rather than because of their personality or other non-physical qualities.
-We also noted that the
+involved the objectification of their bodies, we considered the implication was that the prize would be enjoyed or envied on the basis of the women's attractiveness rather than because of their personality or other non-physical qualities.
+We also

-competition prize was described as involving a visit from one of our babes! and two of our top Page 3 girls rather than from specific individuals.
-We considered the implication was therefore that it did not matter which individual models
+noted that the competition prize was described as involving a visit from one of our babes! and two of our top Page 3 girls rather than from specific individuals.
+We considered the implication was therefore that it did not matter

 The ads must not appear again in their current form.
 We told the Daily Star to ensure that their future advertising contained nothing that was socially irresponsible or likely to cause serious or widespread offence.

 A website (store.americanapparel.co.uk) featured a product page for the Lips Print Cotton Spandex Sleeveless Thong Bodysuit .
 A female model was featured in four images wearing the advertised product.
 One of the images showed her from the

 back with her buttocks visible.

 The complainant challenged whether the ad was irresponsible and offensive, because it portrayed a sexualised image of a model who the complainant considered looked under 16 years of age.